 Jorge Santiago, Archivist, is retired and is a trustee of the City Island Historical Society and Nautical Museum and board member of the Bronx Council for Environmental Equality.

-Nilka Martell, Liaison for Community Out-Reach and Marketing is employed as an independent contractor for paralegal services and founder and director of Loving The Bronx, board chair of the Bronx River Alliance, president of the Friends of Pelham Bay Park, co-chair of the Bronx Coalition of Parks and Green Spaces, and sits on the board of the Bronx Council for Environmental Quality, board member of the Huntington Free Library and the Friends of 4 Parks Alliance.
+Nilka Martell, Liaison for Community Out-Reach and Marketing is employed as an independent contractor for paralegal services and founder and director of Loving The Bronx, board chair of the Bronx River Alliance, president of the Friends of Pelham Bay Park, co-chair of the Bronx Coalition of Parks and Green Spaces and sits on the board of the Bronx Council for Environmental Quality, board member of the Huntington Free Library and the Friends of 4 Parks Alliance.